iqbalbaharum/bekreno/README.md

 3. Once completed, run the terminal in IDE and run command `npm ci` for fresh installation of the project.
-  - Use command `cd` to change directory of folder
+  - Use command `cd` to change directory of folder if needed to
-  - Use `npm install`' to update any changes

 [Back to top](#documentation)